 All of the activities will take place in the English language.
 Should there be any component such as a multilateral conference or an expert lecture not be available in English, UNITAR will ensure the participants will be provided with simultaneous interpretation.

-This first edition of the Diplomacy 4.0 Traning Programme is aimed at introducing the concept to the wider public and raising awareness of the present and upcoming related challenges and opportunities facing diplomats and international affairs professionals.
+This first edition of the Diplomacy 4.0 Traning Programme is aimed at introducing the concept to the wider public and raising awareness in the international community about the present and upcoming challenges and opportunities facing diplomats and other international affairs professionals.

-For this reason, the programme is mostly geared towards diplomats and foreign ministry officials.
+For this reason, the Diplomacy 4.0 e-Learning course is mostly geared towards diplomats and foreign ministry officials.
 These can also include other government officials and participants from the broader diplomatic community, including private sector, civil society and academia.

 In order to ensure the highest standards in quality and implementation, the registration will be closed after 30 participants.
-At the end of the Diplomacy 4.0 Training Programme, each participant will be awarded a UNITAR certificate of completion.
+Slots will be allocated on a first-come, first-served basis.
+At the end of the Diplomacy 4.0 Training Programme, each participant will be awarded an official UNITAR certificate.

 UNITAR will be responsible for the overall design, coordination and implementation of both elements of the Diplomacy 4.0 Training Programme - Premium Package.
 It will liaise with participants on a regular basis prior to the activity's implementation in order to ensure a smooth and flawless organization for everyone involved.